 One challenge that some teams report with remote work is managing performance and creating opportunities for advancement.

-While it might be easier for little things like failing to complete weekly time tracking or not updating the project management tools to fall through the cracks, your role as the project manager is to help keep on top of team performance.
+While it might be easier for smaller performance issues like team members failing to complete weekly time tracking or update the project management tools to fall through the cracks, your role as the project manager is to help keep on top of team performance.

-You may want to keep a separate Google doc or note somewhere (like a private Google Drive folder) to track performance-related issues and kudos to ensure people get the feedback and recognition they deserve throughout the project life cycle.
+You can also keep a separate Google doc or note somewhere (like a private Google Drive folder) to track performance-related issues and kudos to ensure people get the feedback and recognition they deserve throughout the project life cycle.

 5. Team bonding

 This doesn’t have to take the form of cheesy and dated icebreakers.
-You could try sending out a survey before project planning starts (once you know who will be on the team) and reporting about how much the team has in common.
+Try sending out a survey before project planning starts (once you know who will be on the team) and reporting on what the team has in common.
 For example, it might be fun to know that 75% of the team members are night owls or that 58% of the team doesn’t function before 2 cups of morning coffee.

-Another thing you might want to do as the project manager is build some time into the project plan to allow the team some scheduled opportunities to get together without the shop talk.
+Another thing you might want to do as the project manager is build time into the remote plan to allow the team some scheduled opportunities to get together without the shop talk.

 FAQs About Project Planning For Remote Teams